bbauska/W3Cx-4of5-thru-May-2024/README.md

 and detect a drop, receiving a value which corresponds to the dragged element.
 Then we change the page content accordingly.

-<h4>Step #1: in the dragstart handler, copy a value in the drag and drop clipboard for later use
+<h4>Step #1: in the dragstart handler, copy a value in the drag and drop clipboard for later use</h4>

 When a draggable <li> element is being dragged, in the dragstart handler [get the value of its data-value